 The student application form helps us get to know you better and give us a better chance of knowing all of your strengths and accomplishments, and provides us context of your family, school, background and of your successes.

-Both the student and school form are based on the US Common Application, an admissions application used by over 900 American institutions, and CSS Profile financial aid form.
+Both the student and school form are based on the US Common Application, an admissions application used by almost 900 American institutions, and CSS Profile financial aid form.
 By using an application modelled after the Common Application, we will be able to follow the holistic model of admissions used by American universities.
 This will help inform our decision by allowing us to gain a full view of your academic performance, your successes both inside and outside of the classroom and ability to make the most of this programme.
 We also hope that students and schools will get in the mindset of US admissions and be able to re-use components of our application if they apply to a US university next autumn.

 We want to find out about your family and financial situation to fully understand the context of your achievements, so if your background has somehow limited your opportunities we will take this into account.
 Likewise, if you have gone to a good school with many opportunities, we want to ensure you’ve taken advantage of these.
 These questions are also similar to those you will find on US university financial aid forms to give the university a full picture of your family’s financial situation, in order to award you the proper amount of financial aid.